Last updated: May 2026

 To understand how early commitments also inflate cost exposure, see our guide on how to calculate true landed cost before ordering.

 This creates a cycle.
 Extra inventory reduces stockout risk, but it increases cash pressure, reduces agility, and amplifies financial damage when demand shifts unexpectedly.
+For a closer look at how this plays out in practice, see turning trapped inventory into cash flow with direct fulfillment and peak season stocking strategies that protect cash flow.

 The core problem is not poor forecasting.
-It is a system that requires large commitments long before real demand appears.
+It is a legacy system that requires large commitments long before real demand appears.

 Forecasting accuracy improves as the prediction horizon shortens.